bitnami/azure-cnab-guides/docs/clickhouse.md

 # Deploy ClickHouse on an Azure Kubernetes Service (AKS) Cluster using Bitnami Marketplace K8s application

-This guide demonstrates how to deploy ClickHouse on an Azure Kubernetes Service (AKS) cluster using the Bitnami ClickHouse Helm chart and includes instructions for basic usage such as creating and consuming messages.
+This guide demonstrates how to deploy ClickHouse on an Azure Kubernetes Service (AKS) cluster using the Bitnami ClickHouse Helm chart and includes instructions for basic usage.

+ClickHouse is an open-source column-oriented OLAP database management system.
+It can boost your database performance while providing linear scalability and hardware efficiency.

+## Prerequisites

+Before you begin, ensure you have the following:

+1. **Kubernetes cluster**: A running AKS Kubernetes cluster
+2. **kubectl**: The Kubernetes command-line tool is installed and configured to interact with your cluster.
+You can use [az aks install-cli](https://learn.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest%22%20\l%20%22az-aks-install-cli) command to download and install [kubectl](https://kubernetes.io/docs/reference/kubectl/introduction/) and [kubelogin](https://learn.microsoft.com/en-us/azure/aks/kubelogin-authentication) tools.
+3. **PV provisioner** support in the underlying infrastructure
+4. **ReadWriteMany volumes** for deployment scaling

 ## Deployment